 Charging Order Protection

 Wyoming LLCs are highly sought after due to their asset protection benefits.
-Wyoming exceeded other states by intentionally crafting laws meant to further enhance the benefits of forming an LLC.
+Wyoming exceeded other states by intentionally crafting laws meant to further enhance the benefits of forming an LLC in Wyoming.

-Generally, LLCs offer two forms of asset protection.
+Generally, LLCs can be seen as offering two forms of asset protection.
 The first is personal protection from business creditors, and the second is protecting business assets from personal creditors.
 The first form of asset protection is known as the corporate veil.
+The second form is referred to as charging order protection.

 The business entity is considered its own person under the eyes of the law.
 It may enter contracts, open bank accounts and carry on after its owners die.
 This degree of separation from the owners is what provides asset protection.
 The liabilities of the LLC are solely those of the LLC.
 They do not pass through to the owners.